learyjk/is-this-a-pidgeon/README.md

 ### Sort Prediction Tests

 - [] - Refactor your Mongoose schema to save the percentage confidence provided by the `isPidgeonTest` function and a `liked` status.
-- [] - Implement a second `PATCH` route that allows users to like a specific prediction test.
+- [] - Implement a second `PATCH` route that allows users to like a specific prediction test entry.
 - [] - Add a `I love this bird` button to prediction test entries that will set `liked` to true.
 Users should not be able to `like` prediction tests that are not pidgeons.
 - [] - Implement a sort on your `BirdList` that will display prediction tests that have a higher pidgeon confidence higher in the list.
 - [] - Implement a sort on your `BirdList` that will display prediction tests that are liked top of the list, regardless of pidgeon confidence.